ErikBongers/MathParser/README.md

 Imperial=Distance.mi; //Conversion
 Result=(Imperial+5m).km; //Conversion of an expression.
 Hot=1000K.C.F; //Conversion from K to C to F. Note that the intermediate conversion to C is pointless.
 Hot.C; //Output the value of Hot in Celcius.
-Note that Hot remains in K!
+Note that the variable Hot remains in K!
 Hot=Hot.C; //Convert Hot to Celcius.
+Hot.=C; //Does the same as the above line.

 ```
 #### Implemented units: